yochannah/carpentries.org/pages/governance.md

 permalink: /governance/
 ---

 Governance of The Carpentries is undertaken by the **Executive Council**, to whom the Executive Director reports.
 The Council comprises nine members, from The Carpentries community or others, four elected by the community, and five appointed from the Executive Council.
-[Find out about our past Executive Council members](/governance-history/).

 ## Roles and Responsibilities of the Executive Council